-- Complete a minimum of 124 credit hours of college-level work.
+- Complete a minimum of 124 credit hours.
 Of this number, at least 48 credit hours must be in business and economics courses; a minimum of 62 credit hours must be in courses other than business and economics.
-A maximum of 9 credit hours of economics will be counted as general education credits in meeting this requirement. - 2.
-Complete the specific degree requirements of the Kelley School of Business as listed below. - 3.
-Complete the last 30 credit hours of the degree program at IUPUI. - Complete a minimum of 50 percent of the major requirements on the IUPUI campus.
-This requirement applies to all courses listed for each curricular major. - Maintain a level of scholarship necessary to meet graduation GPA requirements (see "Graduation Requirements.")
+A maximum of 9 credit hours of economics will be counted as general education credits in meeting this requirement. - Complete the specific degree requirements of the Kelley School of Business as listed below. - Complete the last 30 credit hours of the degree program at IUPUI. - Complete a minimum of 50 percent of the concentration requirements on the IUPUI campus.
+This requirement applies to all courses listed for each curricular concentration.

 Students in the Kelley School of Business are responsible for understanding and for meeting the degree requirements.
-Approval for any exceptions or modifications in the degree requirements must be requested in writing and may be granted only by the Petitions Committee in consultation with the dean of the Kelley School of Business, the undergraduate program chairperson, the chairperson of the student's major, or the chairperson's administrative representative.
+Approval for any exceptions or modifications in the degree requirements must be in writing and may be granted only by the dean of the Kelley School of Business, the undergraduate program chairperson, the chairperson of the student's concentration, or the chairperson's administrative representative.

-Students who would like assistance in planning an academic program or clarification of degree requirements may consult an academic advisor in the Kelley School of Business by calling (317) 274-2147 to schedule an appointment.
-Students are strongly urged to meet with a Kelley academic advisor at least once each year.
+Students who would like assistance in planning an academic program or clarification of degree requirements may consult an academic advisor in the Kelley School of Business.
+See "Useful Phone Numbers" at the beginning of this section.

-The undergraduate curriculum in the Kelley School of Business consists essentially of three parts: (1) general-education courses, (2) basic business and economics courses, and (3) business majors.
-(A key to relevant course codes can be found at the beginning of this bulletin.)
+The undergraduate curriculum in the Kelley School of Business consists essentially of three parts: (1) general-education courses, (2) basic business and economics courses, and (3) business concentrations.
+(A key to relevant course codes may be found at the beginning of this bulletin.)